 The Phone factory in Belogradchik

 But back to history.
 The Phone factory in Belogradchik was one of the largest factories in the region.
-Opened in 1961 and it was the only Phone factory in Bulgaria.
+Opened in 1961, it was the only Phone factory in Bulgaria.
 It used to produce and export to the Soviet Union landline phones, modules and intercoms.
-And it had an annual production of of 1 200 000 phones.
+And it had an annual production of 1 200 000 phones.
 The factory used to produce also toys and later the first mobile phones in Bulgaria.
 During the years the factory had 2 600 employees and among them many local people.
 There were families with at least two people working there.
 There were also secondary factories in the town of Vidin, Bulgaria and in the smaller towns in the region.

 Venetsa cave next to Oreshets village